Permutation-Invariant Spectral Learning via Dyson Diffusion: Limitations of Existing Diffusion Models

-This is a vast class, since e.g.\ on $n=20$ vertices, there are $510'489$ many non-isomorphic, connected 3-regular and thereby WL-equivalent graphs \citep{meringerFastGenerationRegular1999}.
+{ For every fixed $n,k \in \mathbb{N}$, all $k$-regular graphs $G \in \mc G^n$ are WL equivalent.
+Moreover, every graph $G \in \mc G^n$ that is WL equivalent to a $k$-regular graph is $k$-regular. } \begin{lemma}[WL-equivalence of $k$-regular graphs] \stateLemmaKReg \end{lemma} This is a vast class, since e.g.\ on $n=20$ vertices, there are $510{,}489$ such non-isomorphic, connected 3-regular and thereby WL-equivalent graphs \citep{meringerFastGenerationRegular1999}.
 In particular, we demonstrate on a simple example in \Cref{fig:wl-demonstration} that both GNN- and graph-transformer-based methods fail to learn a distribution on two particular WL-equivalent graphs: during sampling, they either fail to learn the distribution on both WL-equivalent graphs or hallucinate other, WL-equivalent but non-isomorphic, graphs (Fig.~\ref{fig:wl-demonstration}d).
-This can also be seen during learning: The EDP-GNN model learns the WL-equivalence class quickly (after 500 epochs) but then keeps hallucinating non-isomorphic but WL-equivalent graphs, and in particular struggles to learn the right distribution between graphs $A$ and $B$ for the remaining 4500 epochs (see Appendix~\ref{sec:app:learning-dynamics} for details).
+This can also be observed during learning: The EDP-GNN model learns the WL-equivalence class quickly (after 500 epochs) but then keeps hallucinating non-isomorphic but WL-equivalent graphs, and in particular struggles to learn the right distribution between graphs $A$ and $B$ for the remaining 4500 epochs (see App.~\ref{sec:app:learning-dynamics} for details).
 Importantly, those graphs are very different.
 For instance, if the graphs represented Gaussian Network Models for macromolecules \citep{tirionLargeAmplitudeElastic1996}, physical observables such as the temperature factors in X-ray scattering \citep{halilogluGaussianDynamicsFolded1997} would be clearly distinct, see Fig.~\ref{fig:wl-demonstration}c.
 Therefore, a diffusion model based on GNNs will suffer from this expressivity blind spot.
 More generally, any diffusion model relying on a graph-specific learning algorithm will have limited expressivity.